Document work a student can genuinely explain and defend

 • A Korean international-school student living abroad (Singapore, Hong Kong, the U.S.)

-• A student targeting pre-med, life sciences, humanities, or arts who needs to stand out in admissions
+• A student targeting pre-med, life sciences, humanities, or arts who wants a major-aligned, defensible project

 CIT's portfolio design process